-2. Decorate your pad.
+5. Decorate your pad.
 Either let your kids help with the decor, or surprise your school-aged sweeties with a decorated door when they wake up in the morning.
-Either way, it’s a great way to celebrate!
-We love the way Megan of Brassy Apple created a simple paper countdown chain leading up to the first day.
-Find out more here.
+Whatever you choose to do, it’s a great way to celebrate!

 photo: Jamie Reiner via Hands On As We Grow

-3. Draw a self-portrait.
-Let your little Einsteins create a version of themselves in a Back to School outfit.
-It’s a great way to pass those last few summer days, and it’s a sure bet for getting kids excited about donning those new threads and heading to the classroom.
+6. Draw a self-portrait.
+Let your little Einsteins create a version of themselves in a back-to-school outfit.
+It’s a great way to pass those last few summer days, and it’s a sure bet for getting kids excited about donning their new threads and heading to the classroom.
 See how Jaime of Hands On As We Grow completed this fun activity.

 photo: The Crafted Sparrow

-6. Have a Back to School dinner.
+9. Have a back-to-school dinner.
 Whether you make a favorite meal or go out to eat, celebrating the start of another school year with an awesome dinner in their honor will always make your kids feel special.
 Psst!
 This is also a fun tradition to share with friends!

 photo: Knight Foundation via flickr

-8. Create a bucket list.
+11. Create a bucket list.
 You do it for summer, why not make one for the school year?
-Whether she wants to jump a reading level or two or try out for a new sport, when kids have goals, they succeed!
+Whether they want to jump a reading level or two or try out for a new sport, when kids have goals, they succeed!

 photo: Dana via flickr

-10. Write a sidewalk chalk message.
+13. Write a sidewalk chalk message.
 If there’s a sweeter way to send your kids off to school than a chalk message outside the front door, we haven’t found it.
-Go all out or keep it simple, either way, it’s an extra boost to help ease those first day jitters.
+Go all out or keep it simple; either way, it’s an extra boost to help ease those first day jitters.

 photo: Melissa via flickr

-12. Slip a note into the lunchbox.
+15. Slip a note into their lunchbox.
 If you don’t feel like being a bento box master, then consider the fact that nothing will make your kiddo feel more loved on that first day than when she opens up her lunchbox to a sweet note.
-From printables to simple paper napkins, we’ve got the scoop on the best way to send love via lunch.
+From printables to simple paper napkins, we’ve got the scoop on the best ways to send love via lunch.

 — Gabby Cullen